 Thomas Rebek, Boston, MA.
 Thomas displays his love for cityscapes in his warm watercolors, sensitively depicting each scene.
 "Watercolor painting inspires me to explore color and form in a fresh way."
 When he paints, Thomas takes frequent breaks because scoliosis makes standing for long periods of time challenging.
 "My art reflects the human celebratory events of the city.
 I hope I convey each scene with a sense of allure, charm and fascination."
 Thomas would like to dedicate this card to his cousin, Donna Rebek, who lived for many years with myasthenia gravis, an autoimmune neuromuscular disease. www.thomasrebek.com See Thomas' Card!

-Deborah Ronglien, Eden Prairie, MN.
-Deborah is a professional artist who paints in several styles from realism to abstraction.
-Despite a congenital and often painful degenerative disease of the spine Deborah continues her artistic work with the help from a modified art studio.
-"Painting is a spiritual experience where a partnership is created between an inspiration from within and classical design & composition."
-Her paintings express qualities of serenity, balance and beauty. www.deborah-ronglien.artistwebsites.com See Deborah's Card!
+Deborah Ronglien, Deborah is a professional Eden Prairie artist who paints in several styles from realism to abstraction.
+Despite a congenital degenerative spine disease, Deborah continues her artistic work with the help from a modified studio.
+Watercolor and collage are her true passions.
+"I love the luminosity and fluidity of watercolor".
+Nature is her constant source of inspiration.
+"I enjoy recording the beauty of nature through my paintings.
+It's the bridge that connects us all." www.deborah-ronglien.artistwebsites.com See Deborah's Card!

 Marlene Schwartz, Rio Grande, NJ.
 Marlene has been interested in art since early childhood and has pursued many mediums working equally well in pastels, watercolor and oils.
 Eventually, she decided to concentrate on watercolors.
 "Painting for me is truly a miracle," states Ms. Schwartz.
 "When I paint, it amazes me to see the beautiful images appear almost magically as I work.
 Cardinals in the winter snow bring cheer even on the stormiest days."
 See Marlene's Card!

 Carol Stott, North Mankato, MN.
-Carol considers herself a self-taught watercolorist.
-She loves the challenge and continual learning process of creating art.
-"I feel good if my art sparks an emotion, a memory or causes someone to pause for a moment."
-This painting "recalls memories of winter fun and Christmas holidays".
-Carol is a freelance illustrator who enjoys reading, gardening and traveling with her husband. www.carolstott.com See Carol's Card!
+Carol loves the challenge and continual learning process of creating art.
+She is busy creating her wonderful artwork from her studio in Southern Minnesota where she has lived the majority of her life.
+Carol's favorite medium is watercolor which she often combines with other mediums.
+"I feel good if my art sparks an emotion, a memory or causes someone to pause for a moment." www.carolstott.com See Carol's Card!

 Allen Zumach, St. Paul, MN.
 The seed of photography was planted in Allen's life during his late 20's.
 It grew into a desire to grasp the essence of a scene and tell visual stories.
 Retirement now allows Allen to pursue his passion for photography full time.
 As a photographer, he is intrigued with capturing a city's character.
 "Dusk is my favorite time of day.
 It's a delight to watch the city in just 30 minutes get painted with new colors.
 I feel driven to capture what my mind sees."
 Allen displays his photographs and presents slideshows throughout the community.
 He also produces and sells photo notecards of the Twin Cities. www.zumach.net See Allen's Card!